TRIBAL AND FOLK DANCES OF INDIA

-Unlike other tribal and folk dances of India, Bihu dance involves swift hand movements and some complex steps.
-The performers of Bihu dance are both men and women of same age group.
+Unlike other tribal and folk dances of India, the Bihu dance involves swift hand movements and some complex steps.
+The performers of Bihu dance are both men and women of the same age group.
 Bihu dance marks the change in seasons and takes place only three times in a year.

 Generally, all women wear mustard and red colored Sari while their male counterparts clad themselves in Dhoti and Kurta of the same color.
 Furthermore, men complete their look with a pink colored headband.

 Lavani is actually a genre of music that glorifies Marathi folk theater.
 Characterized by its poetic songs, and rapid dance moves, Lavani is the portrayal of traditional songs and dances together.
-If you understand Marathi, these poetic songs would surely take you in the narrow lanes of Indian art.
+If you understand Marathi, these poetic songs will surely take you in the narrow lanes of Indian art.
 If Marathi is not your thing, just watch the absorbing dance and the subtle expressions of performers.

 The performers of Lavani are always women who dance on pulsating beats of Dholak.
-Like all other tribal and folk dance of India, Lavani too has its own traditional costumes, but it has the interesting one.
+Like all other tribal and folk dances of India, Lavani too has its own traditional costumes, but it has an interesting one.
 All performers wear the nine-yard Saree in typical Marathi style and ornament themselves further with the gleaming gold jewelry.
 The color of Sari can vary but it has to be bright in any case.

-Categorized by some complex dance moves, Ghumura dance is said to be a war dance.
+Categorized by some complex dance moves, the Ghumura dance is said to be a war dance.
 It has deep roots since the ages of Ramayana.
 Even after being one of the oldest tribal and folk dances of India, Ghumura, unfortunately, couldn’t gain significant heights.
-It is still performed at village level only in Odisha.
+It is still performed at the village level only in Odisha.

 Raut Nacha: Chhattisgarh